 Capital Receipts and Income

-Receipts which are irregular, the amount of which is larger and the benefits of which are more than one year, are known as capital receipts.
+Receipts that are irregular, the amount of which is larger and the benefits of which are more than one year, are known as capital receipts.

 In business capital, loans took from the bank, sale of fixed assets (land, building, furniture, machinery, etc.) are examples of capital receipts.